lmackenzie94/for-the-records-astro-payload/payload/NOTES.md

     - `pm2 startup systemd`
     - see docs for more info
 - **Set up Nginx as a Reverse Proxy Server:**
+  - `Reverse proxy server`: is a kind of server that listens to client requests and forward or relays the requests to the relevant web application.
+At the same time, it responds to the client with the web application’s response.
   - just follow the [docs](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-20-04#step-4-setting-up-nginx-as-a-reverse-proxy-server).
   - **NOTE:** you can add multiple `location` blocks to the server block in `/etc/nginx/sites-available/for-the-records.com` to serve multiple Node.js apps on the same server.
   - serve Payload CMS from `/admin` directory: